Nikos Kavvadias: Later works

-Set-to-Music Poems
+Poems set to music

 Since 1967, many of Kavvadias' poems have been incorporated in the music of other Greek artists.
 Though, in most cases it was one or two of his poems that were set to music and released alongside other artists' songs, there were some major exceptions that involved multiple of Kavvadias' poems.
 Panos Savvopoulos was the first artist to set Kavadias' poems to music when he released his disk Episode in 1971.
 His poem Mal du départ was set to music by Giannis Spanos and released in 1975.
 Thanos Mikroutsikos released his The Southern Cross album in 1979 where he set 11 of Kavvadias' poems to music, featuring other prominent Greek artists, such as Vasilis Papakonstantinou.
 The album was negatively received in the beginning.
 In 1986, record company Minos released the record Nikos Kavvadias, S/S Ionion set to music performed by Ilias Ariotis and Noti Chasapi.
 Thanos Mikroutsikos made a great comeback to the subject in 1991, when he released his record Lines of the Horizons which included a whopping 17 of Kavvadias' poems set to song.
 Though many of the songs were the same as in the 1979 album - only reperformed - the record was very well received.

 Some of the poems that have been set to music since 1967 are: